ngi-nix/editoria/README.md

 ## I want to try it

-In order to try the application, you should navigate and clone one of its' flavors and follow the rules of getting up and running
+In order to try the application, you should navigate and clone one of its' flavors and follow the getting up and running instructions